deeplearning-ai-research/Executioner/README.md

 2. Per-evaluation tasks with `add`.
 These tasks are executed once for every input being evaluated.
 3. Completion or shutdown tasks with `onComplete`.
 These are executed once when Executioner is closed.

+Below, we demonstrate running a more complex model.
+This model requires many input files to be generated before invoking the executable.
+We create "templates" for these input files in the folder "ModelTemplate".
+Within each template file, we can use special substitution keywords, such as `${field1}`, to indicate where Executioner should substitute actual values.
+The output from the model is another XML file of the form:

+    <value name="y1">0.014</value>
+    <value name="y2">3.921</value>
+    ...

+We can use the `ParseXML` task to extract specific value from the XML file using XPath expressions.
+Similar tasks are provided for JSON and CSV files.

+    from executioner import Executioner, ResultList

+    with Executioner() as executioner:
+        executioner.add(CreateTempDir())
+        executioner.add(Copy(from="~/ModelTemplate"))
+        executioner.add(Substitute())
+        executioner.add(Execute("model.exe -i config.xml"))
+        executioner.add(ParseXML("output.xml").get(".//value[@name='y1']/text()", "y1", float))
+        executioner.add(DeleteTempDir())

+        executioner.execute({ "field1" : 1.0, "field2" : 3.14 })